lookbusy1344/FolderCompare/README.md

     -c, --comparison [value]     Comparison to use (Name, NameSize or Hash).
 Default is Name -r, --raw                    Raw output, for piping
-    -f, --first-only             Only show files in folder A missing from folder B (default is both) -h, --help                   Help
+    -f, --first-only             Only show files in folder A missing from folder B (default is both) -o, --one-thread             Only use one thread (don't scan the two folders in parallel) -h, --help                   Help
 ```